Xeift/Kizmeow-NFT-Mint-Progress-Discord-Bot/README.md

 Usage
 -----------------
 There are 2 ways to run this bot.
 Whether you choose first or second method, you'll need [Discord bot token](https://discord.com/developers/applications) and [Etherscan API](https://etherscan.io/myapikey).
 If you choose the second method, you'll also need [Uptimerbot](https://uptimerobot.com/) account.
-If you want to use "send message in specific channel when there's a list or sold event of your NFT collection on OpenSea" this function, you'll also need OpenSea API key, you can apply for the API key [here](https://docs.opensea.io/reference/request-an-api-key).
-Fill in the google form to apply for the API key.
-They will send API key to your gmail in about 2 days

 ### 1.run it on repl.it(cloud)
-You can run it on repl.it, just fork [it](https://replit.com/@xeiftc/Kizmeow-NFT-Tracker-V2) and run.
-Remember to change discord bot token and Etherscan API key, then put them in environment variable. **DO NOT PUT TOKENS IN YOUR CODE DIRECTLY** cuz repls on replit is public if you use their free plan, and there are some ppl using scrypt to grab your token.
+You can run it on repl.it, just fork [it](https://replit.com/@xeiftc/Kizmeow-Mint-Progress) and run.
+Remember to change discord bot token and Etherscan API key, then put them in environment variable. **DO NOT PUT TOKENS IN YOUR CODE DIRECTLY** cuz repls on replit is public if you use their free plan, and there are some ppl using script to grab your token.
 Next, copy the link here, ![image](https://user-images.githubusercontent.com/80938768/146533872-021b05b3-f18c-44db-a943-527903dc6616.png) create a [Uptimerbot](https://uptimerobot.com/) account and paste your link here. ![image](https://user-images.githubusercontent.com/80938768/146534310-74201ab2-700e-4271-94a2-f2ecf8d12acb.png)

 ### 2.run it on your computer(local)